Jo Lual-Acuil

 Joseph Lual-Acuil Jr. (born 26 April 1994) is a South Sudanese-Australian professional basketball player for the Perth Wildcats of the National Basketball League (NBL).
 He played college basketball for Neosho County Community College and Baylor University.
 In 2021, he won an NBL championship with Melbourne United.
 In 2024, he won MVP of the Basketball Africa League (BAL) with Al Ahly Ly.

 Early life

 Lual-Acuil was born in Wau, South Sudan.
 Due to the civil war, he was relocated to a refugee camp in Uganda at the age of three where he lived for three years until his family moved to Australia.
 Lual-Acuil attended Kingsway Christian College in Perth, Western Australia.
 He was a soccer player growing up, but picked up the game of basketball after his soccer coach suggested he play for the team one year.

+In 2012, Lual-Acuil attended the Australian Institute of Sport (AIS) in Canberra.

 College career

 Neosho County CC (2013–2015)

 Lual-Acuil played two seasons for Neosho County Community College.
 In his sophomore year at Neosho County, he averaged 20.1 points, 11.2 rebounds and 4.7 blocks while playing all 30 games.
 He was named 2015 Jayhawk Conference Defensive Player of the Year and earned a spot in the All-Conference First Team and All-Region First Team.